 The Councilors believe that the Council has adequate financial resources to continue in operation for the foreseeable future and accordingly the annual financial statements have been prepared on a going concern basis.
 The Councilors have satisfied themselves that the Council is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements.
-The Councilors are aware of the pending changes to legislation which may affect the Council.
-The Public Finance Management Act prohibits the Council from having debt with any financial institution and overdrawing its bank accounts.
-The Financial Regulations to the Act are still pending approval.
 The Councilors are also not aware of any material non-compliance with statutory or regulatory requirements.